 Interlobular pneumonia occurs when the inflammatory process caused by streptococci or staphylococcus spreads to the interlobular septa - from the lung tissue, visceral pleura (with purulent pleurisy), or mediastinal pleura (purulent mediastinitis).
 Sometimes the inflammation acquires a phlegmonous character and is accompanied by the melting of the interlobular septa, the delamination of the lung into lobules appears - delaminating, or sequestering, intermediate (interstitial) pneumonia.
 Interlobular pneumonia, which occurs with purulent pleurisy or purulent mediastinitis, is called pleurogenic; its course is chronic.
-The inflammatory process spreads to the interalveolar septa, peribronchial and perivascular connective tissue, captures the interlobar pleura, and also spreads to the tissue of the mediastinum.
+The inflammatory process spreads to the interlobar pleura, and also spreads to the tissue of the mediastinum.
 The consequence of such inflammation is chronic interlobitis and mediastinitis, which leads to fibrosis and thickening of the affected tissues.
 In the chronic course of interlobular pneumonia, coarse-fibrous connective tissue appears at the site of destroyed interlobular septa, which leads to perilobular fibrosis, compression of lobes, development of atelectasis, and further to pneumofibrosis and pneumocirrhosis.